TheWildBear/Werewolf/README.md

-# Werewolf for Telegram
+# Werewolf for Telegram on Linux

-This is the main repo for Werewolf for Telegram.
+This is the main repo for Werewolf for Telegram on Linux.

-For language file updates, please submit the xml file on Telegram to the [support chat](http://telegram.me/werewolfsupport) and ask for assistance
+For language file updates, please submit the xml file on Telegram to the [support chat](http://telegram.me/werewolfsupport) and ask for assistance.

 ### Visual Studio Team Services Continuous Integration
 ![build status](https://parabola949.visualstudio.com/_apis/public/build/definitions/c0505bb4-b972-452b-88be-acdc00501797/2/badge)

 ## Requirements
 * .NET Framework 4.5.2
-* SQL Server (I am using 2014) / SQL Server 2016
+* SQL Server 2017
-* Windows Server

 ## Setup

 To set up werewolf on a private server, follow these steps:

 1. Go to [BotFather](https://telegram.me/BotFather) and create a new bot.
 Answer all of the questions it asks, and you will receive an API Token.
-   * On your server, open regedit, and go to `HKLM\SOFTWARE\`, create a new Key named `Werewolf` (HKLM - HKEY_LOCAL_MACHINE)
+   * In the files (Program.cs and Bot.cs insert your Key where YOUR_TOKEN is written)
    * In the new key create a new string value named `ProductionAPI`.
    * Paste your API token here.
 2. Grab the Werewolf Database.sql file from this repository